Knowledge base

 NB.
 Using Tab is better than using the cursors as it will move to the next/previous cell regardless of whether there is information in the cells.

 NB2.
-If you press Tab while you are in the last cell, a new row will be added to the bottom of your table
+If you press Tab while you are in the last cell, a new row will be added to the bottom of your table.

 1Position the mouse pointer inside the cell on the bottom-left corner of the cell.
 The pointer will change shape to a solid black arrow that points up and right.